Personal tools

 This involves a number of challenges, including the following:

-• In a country that does not assign to each citizen a unique identification number, it may be difficult to firmly identify an individual from the information provided to another agency.
+- A country that does not assign a unique identification number to each citizen, may find it difficult to firmly identify an individual from the information provided to another agency.
 For example, more than one person of the same name (often parent and child) may live in the same residence.
-When one of them changes addresses, it may be unclear who has moved.
+When one of them changes addresses, the identity of the person who has moved may be unclear.

-• If the election authority depends on information from other agencies, it needs to receive the information in a readily usable format.
-Different authorities, however, may have different types of computerized databases, and may not be prepared to change their systems.
-The election authority must find a way to work with them all.
+- If the election management authority depends on information from other agencies, it needs to receive the information in a readily usable format.
+Different authorities, however, may have different types of computerised databases, and may not be prepared to change their systems.
+The election management authority must find a way to work with them all.
 To do that demands a higher level of technical support and competence.

 Internal and External Benefits of the Continuous Register

 For example, some countries that use a continuous list anticipate the need to register people newly eligible to vote by developing a provisional register of voters.
-If the voting age is 18, young people may be placed on the provisional list at age 16 or 17, and transferred to the general list on their 18th birthday.
-Registration thus takes place at a younger age, and the election authority can work with the high school system to develop a voter education program focusing on voter registration.
+If the voting age is 18, young people may be placed on the provisional list at age 16 or 17 as in the case of Argentina and Australia, and transferred to the general list on their 18th birthday or once they reach voting age.
+Registration thus takes place at a younger age, and the election management authority can work with the high school system to develop a voter education programme focusing on voter registration.